ArunMichaelDsouza/CSS-Mint/README.md

 #### Header

-To create a header element, simply add a ``header`` class to a header tag along with any of the optional styling classes.
+To create a header element, simply add a ``header`` class to the header tag along with any of the optional styling classes.

 Example -